The best builders

 That background shaped every decision in DeskForeman.
 Why DeskForeman uses a deterministic state machine instead of letting the LLM decide what happens next — because I've watched AI systems fail when they control their own routing.
 Why estimates are formula-anchored before the model ever touches them — because I've seen what happens when you let AI hallucinate prices.
 Why there's a QA gate on every outbound message — because I've evaluated enough AI deployments to know that the ones without guardrails are the ones that get turned off.

-DeskForeman's 14-agent architecture isn't a novelty — it's the same separation-of-concerns pattern that works at enterprise scale, rebuilt for a contractor who runs his business from a phone.
+DeskForeman's deterministic workflow architecture isn't a novelty — it's the same separation-of-concerns pattern that works at enterprise scale, rebuilt for a contractor who runs his business from a phone.
 The AI-native development tools that power DeskForeman also power how the product itself is built, letting a single founder move at the pace of a full engineering team.

 See DeskForeman in action